 The fins come in five different sizes and a variety of color choices.
 The well designed and sturdy bungee strap ensures a perfect fit.

 There’s no question that these are some of the best fins you can buy.
 However, the complex design results in one of the highest prices you can find for any scuba diving fins.

-Atomic Aquatics is known for their high-end design of scuba gear and the Atomic Aquatics full foot split fins make no exception when it comes to quality.
+Atomic Aquatics is known for its high-end design of scuba gear and the Atomic Aquatics full foot split fins make no exception when it comes to quality.
 However, compared to other scuba gear from this manufacturer, they are actually affordable.

 These fins have a full foot split design.
-During a kick the split blade changes shape into a pair of wings.
+During a kick, the split blade changes shape into a pair of wings.
 These wings reduce drag when slicing through the water while creating thrust to propel you forward.
 This works great in calm waters but does not provide enough thrust in strong currents.